mreschke/node-vs-php-vs-go/README.md

 All 3 scripts provide a simple HTTP endpoint that gets data from redis.
 The redis key is a simple hash of a few paragraphs worth of text.
 Nothing too big.

-Both node.js port:3000 and nginx port:80 were accessed at localhost 127.0.0.1 so no external factors or loadbalancers used...all internal.
-Redis was setup to use TCP/IP sockets as usual, not UNIX sockets.
+All `ab` HTTP request to node, go and nginx are localhost, no external TCP/IP, no loadbalancers in the way Redis was setup to use TCP/IP sockets as usual, not UNIX sockets.

 Using apache bench with -n for number of connections and -c for concurrency